 from 794 Main Road

 The Hurstbridge Heritage Trail has 30 sign-posted sites of historical significance in the township including ANZAC Avenue of Honour, Dorset House site and Little Bank building.
-See the Hurstbridge Heritage Trail Map.
+See the Hurstbridge Heritage Trail Map(PDF, 466KB).

 Gawa Resource Trail

 The 340 metre loop provides insight into how the Wurundjeri clan lived near Watsons creek and used the land for food, medicine and clothes.
 The trail introduces visitors to the indigenous flora and fauna, including manna gums, lomandra (used to weave baskets) and wombat burrows.
 See the Gawa-Resource-Trail-brochure.pdf(PDF, 348KB)

 Smiths Gully to St Andrews Nature History Trail

 from Peter Franke Reserve Car Park, St Andrews